Wet Macular Degeneration Treatment Options

 1. Acupuncture Macular Degeneration

-Acupunture is a method of using fine needles to stimulate invisible lines of energy or Qi (pronounced "chee") running beneath the surface of the skin.
+Acupuncture is a method of using fine needles to stimulate invisible lines of energy or Qi (pronounced "chee") running beneath the surface of the skin.

 The acupuncturist inserts needles into particular points on the energy channels to correct the flow of Qi and so affect change in a part or function of the body.

-Wet Macular Degeneration Clinical Trials
+Wet Macular Degeneration Treatment Clinical Trials

 All the studies for wet AMD can be found in one place - at the National Institute of Health's website (www.clinicaltrials.gov).
-There are several exciting studies going on like combining Lucentis injections with radiation or comparing the effectiveness of Lucentis to Avastin.

-To learn more about current studies for wet macular degeneration : Macular Degeneration Research - Wet AMD
+Click here to learn more about current studies for wet macular degeneration:

 √ Prevention of Macular Degeneration?